 "I think at uni I did feel the way my sister had - you want to fit in with everyone else but you are still being forced to live in a different way.

 Ms Ahmed told the court she had been in a state of "emotional distress" when she made the witness statement about the alleged murder of her sister.

 She said it had "been haunting her" for a long time.

 Ms Ahmed told the jury her relationship with her parents "completely broke down" after she refused to marry potential suitors they had set up.

 "I felt I was going down the same path that my sister was going down," the 23-year-old said.

 "The pressure of going to Pakistan, being 21 years old at the time and supposed to be married.

 "I think I just absolutely snapped.
 It was either living the way they wanted me to live or live on my own, both were a struggle."

-She said she "wasn't thinking properly" when she arranged for the robbery to take place.'No control'
+She said she "wasn't thinking properly" when she arranged for the robbery to take place.